Ireland won’t be ‘loophole’ for other countries’ migration issues – Harris

 “What will it take for Rishi Sunak to wake up and realise that his plan is not working?”

-Asked on Sunday whether the increase in asylum seekers travelling from the UK to Ireland suggested the Rwanda policy was working, Taoiseach Simon Harris said: “I’m not going to comment on whether the British migration policy is working, that’s a matter for him (Rishi Sunak) to put to the British people.”
+Asked on Sunday whether the increase in asylum seekers travelling from the UK to Ireland suggested the Rwanda policy was working, Mr Harris said: “I’m not going to comment on whether the British migration policy is working, that’s a matter for him (Mr Sunak) to put to the British people.

 “This country will not in any way, shape or form provide a loophole for anybody else’s migration challenges.
 That’s very clear.